Olivi216/yaelblog/content/posts/skin-positivity-graphic-posters/index.md

 After that I just stared to experiment.
 I tried different variations of how to display the text, and what how I could draw the viewer’s attention to the subject rather than the typography.
 In the end I came up with about 6 layouts, of one poster, that I was happy with.

- These are two are the posters I particularly liked.
+This is a the poster I particularly liked.

 ![](imresizer-1699705575174.jpg)